PixConvert

 Common questions about SVG and PNG

-No. SVG is a vector format, meaning it describes shapes mathematically.
+No. SVG is a vector format that describes shapes mathematically.
 It excels at logos, icons, and illustrations but cannot efficiently represent photographs or complex raster images.
 For those, PNG (or JPG/WebP) is still necessary.

 SVG files contain XML text describing shapes and paths, while PNG files store color data for every individual pixel.
 A simple logo might be just a few kilobytes as SVG but hundreds of kilobytes as a high-resolution PNG.